Evolution of posts-from rigid to flexible

 The failure rate was reported to be 2.4% after a mean time of 2.9 years.
 In this system, the mode of failure which was registered was loosening of the PF dowel.

 The trend toward the use of all-ceramic crowns has encouraged manufacturers to explore the development of all- ceramic dowels.
-A tooth-colored ceramic is the best material in condition for the anterior tooth where esthetics are the main concern and produce optical properties comparable to all-ceramic crowns.
+A tooth-colored ceramic is the best material for the anterior tooth where esthetics are the main concern and produce optical properties comparable to all-ceramic crowns.
 One type of all-ceramic dowel is the zirconia dowel, composed of zirconium oxide, an inert material used for a range of applications.

 Kern and Knode in 1991 first described the slip casting technique.